PX4/PX4-Devguide/en/tutorials/linux_sbus.md

 # Sbus Driver for linux（drivers/linux_sbus）
 This driver allows the autopilot to fetch data from the futaba sbus receiver via serial port, up to 16 channels.
-You can also use other receivers based on the sbus protocol, such as frsky, radioLink, and even sbus encoders Onboard serial, USB to TTL serial cable/converter, and other types of serial ports are supported.
+You can also use other receivers based on the sbus protocol, such as frsky, radioLink, and even sbus encoders.
+Onboard serial, USB to TTL serial cable/converter, and other types of serial ports are supported.
 All platforms running linux system are supported.

 ## Required components